 - Having an adult inside or outside the family to talk to.5

 - Positive peer relationships, especially if peers discourage risky behaviours.5,28

 - Engaging in meaningful activities.5 Emotional support can come from informal support systems (e.g., family, a local ethnic community or friends), and more formal ones (e.g., a religious institution, teachers at school, ESL classes or community youth programs).21

 - Being more socially integrated or having a more integrated acculturation style.

-The limited literature on suicidality among immigrant adolescents in Canada suggests that they have, on average, lower rates of suicidal behaviour compared with Canadian-born peers.
+The limited literature on suicidality among immigrant adolescents in Canada suggests that they have, on average, lower rates of suicide and suicidal ideation compared with Canadian-born peers.
 However, isolated increases in suicide behaviours have been reported,14,15 and one British Columbia study found that immigrant youth reported suicidal ideation at rates comparable to youth born in Canada.5